News, insight, tips, and stories about New York City and it’s neighborhoods

 Contact me here for assistance with buying or selling a home in Manhattan.

-- During June, the Brooklyn market experienced its fifth consecutive month of annual sales increases, up 11% versus last year.
+- During October, the Brooklyn market experienced its ninth consecutive month with an annual increase in sales, up 8% versus last year.

 Click the images above to access the full report